 The other supplement that I use for sleep is magnesium.
 A lot of people, due to the mineral and soil depletion issues I was talking about earlier or the activity levels, are deficient in magnesium.
 I recently interviewed Dr. Mercola, and we had a big discussion about how magnesium can also protect yourselves from the calcium influx that occurs in response to exposure to things like 5G and Wi-Fi, and dirty electricity, which affects the calcium channels on your cells to cause an influx of calcium.
 (Stay tuned for this podcast which has not been released yet.)

 Oh, and as an added bonus with magnesium, if you take it before bed, you'll have some remarkable bowel movements the next day, trust me on this one.
 I use a brand by Jigsaw Health called MagSRT.
-It uses magnesium mallet, which is very well absorbed.
+It uses magnesium malate, which is very well absorbed.
 I take four of those before bed, but if I'm traveling (I tend to get a little bit more stressed out and constipated when I travel), I'll double that.

 I don't know about you, but sometimes I'll wake up around 2 or 3 o'clock in the morning, and I like to have something on my bedside that helps me get back to sleep and specifically something that has some kind of inhibitory neurotransmitter in it.